Phenomenal-Cat/IGNITE/Docs/source/index.rst

 Imaging-Guided Neural Implant Targeting Extensions
 =======================================================

-'IGNITE' is a suite of Python-based **Imaging-Guided Neural Implant Targeting Extensions** that are designed for use with various open-source software that allow researchers to use neuroimaging data to create custom neural implant hardware for experimental use in scientific research.
+'IGNITE' is a suite of Python-based **Imaging-Guided Neural Implant Targeting Extensions** that are designed to help neuroscientists harness existing open-source software in order create customized neural implants for scientific research.